R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 Using *everyone's* favorite text editor,
 > vi /usr/local/sbin/monitoring.sh (†)

-type the following Bash commands (or *copy and paste* the code you will find in the `/src` folder of this repository):
+type the following Bash commands (or follow the TIP found in **§ A.3.e sudo installation & configuration**):

 	#!/bin/bash